ksteph/moocrp-problem-distr-module/README.md

 Needs `edX_course_structure.json` so the problems are ordered by how they appear in the content.

 This script takes three parameters:

 1. `edX_course_structure.json` - edX json that gives the course structure
 2. `edX_log_file` - edX csv log file
 3. `output_header` - used for output files

 This script outputs two files:

 1. `output_header.log` - script prints progress and errors to this file along with summary info at the bottom
 2. `output_header.json` - json file holding all data needed to render the graphs

 ### Example
 Let's assume your course structure json was named TEST_structure_original.json and the log file was TEST.csv.
 And the javascript code one folder up expects the file containing the data to be data.json you would run:
 `./generate_json.py TEST_structure_original.json TEST.csv ../data`

+## run_tests.py
+This is the current set of tests for `generate_json.py` as bugs are found or functionally changed, this will also be updated.

+To get help information run `run_tests.py -help`